Joao4569/ocean-basket-restaurant/README.md

 ### Steps to create Heroku App

-1. While in the Heroku dashboard after logging in, click on the button in the upper right hand section of the sceen and select to create a new app from the dropdown list.
+1. While in the Heroku dashboard after logging in, click on the button in the upper right hand section of the screen and select to create a new app from the dropdown list.
 2. Name the app and select your region of residence from the dropdown list.
 3. Click on the "Create app" button.
 4. Once you return to your dashboard, click in the resources tab.
 5. In the field where you can search for Add-ons, type in postgres and select "Heroku Postgres" result from the search.
 6. There will be an alert window diaplayed on your screen, select the appropriate plan from the dropdown list and click on the "Submit Order Form" button.
-7. Now click on the settings tab.
+7. Click on the settings tab.
 8. Click on the "Reveal Config Vars" button.

 ### Setting up Config Vars

 1. Copy the address next to the "DATABASE_URL", starting with postgres://....
-2. Create an env.py file in the same directory as the manage.py file in order to store your secret environment variables
+2. Create an env.py file in the same directory as the manage.py file in order to store your secret environment variables.
 3. Import the Operating System library to the env.py file.
-4. Set the OS environment variable to the copied address from Heroku i.e. os.environ["DATABASE_URL"] = "postgres://...."
+4. Set the OS environment variable to the copied address from Heroku.
 5. Create and add "SECRET_KEY" variable to env.py file.
 6. Return to Heroku and create the "SECRET_KEY" variable using your secret key from the env.py file and click the "Add" button.
 7. Create a variable called "PORT" and set it's value to "8000" and then click the add button.
 8. Within the env.py file create the environment variable called "PORT" and allocate it the value of "8000".
 9. Reference env.py file in the settings.py file by fist importing the Operating System library in the settings.py file just under the first import in the file.
-10. Next import the dj_database_url library just under.
+10. Next import the dj_database_url library.
 11. Now add a conditional statement that if os.path.isfile('env.py') is True, then "env" should be imported in order to prevent errors if the file is not found due to it being allocated to the ".gitignore" file as standard practice within the supplied IDE template provided by Code Institute.
 12. In the settings.py file find the "SECRET_KEY" variable and set it with the value, os.environ.get('SECRET_KEY'), so that it can access our secret key as setup in the env.py file.